Alaksion/Imagefy/README.md

 3. Run the following command using your Unsplash api keys: ```gradlew assignKeys -PsecretKey=\"your-secret-key\" -PpublicKey=\"your-public-key\"```
 4. Now your project is ready to be launched!

-## Known bugs:
+## Known Issues:
-1. Deep links might be unstable on api 31+
+1. Deep links must be manually allowed in the device's app configuration.
-2. Glide image composable is not downloading images properly on api 31+
+2. Image's Vertical grid sometimes launches getMoreItems() improperly
+3. Some images take too much time to load in the image viewer

 [⬆ Voltar ao topo](#Imagefy)<br>